purejava/appindicator-gtk3-java/README.md

 # Requires
 Java 22
-- due to the use of the new Foreign Function & Memory API
+- due to the use of the [Foreign Function & Memory API](https://openjdk.org/jeps/454).
+Please refer to an older version of this lib, if you are interested in using it with an older JDK (with `--enable-preview`).

 # Usage
 The bindings come in three flavors: